faraggi/articles/truffle-eea-private-transactions.md

 # Open call for contributions by Truffle + PegaSys: EEA private transactions

+Header Image options:

 ## What's missing?

 In its current state, Truffle doesn't support EEA private transactions.
 Support for the web3js-eea library is needed for this to work and PegaSys has recently made an implementation of the v4.0 EEA specification.

 ## Why did this happen?

-At PegaSys, we don't take client Specs lightly- in fact, we contribute heavily to make sure future specs are well defined and linded up correctly with our software.
-There are several people at PegaSys who spend a lot of their time and activiely work on spec definition.
+At PegaSys, we don't take client Specs lightly- in fact, we contribute heavily to make sure future specs are well defined and lined up correctly with our software.
+There are several people at PegaSys who spend a lot of their time and actively work on spec definition.

 As part of the upcoming EEA 4.0 client spec, private transactions have slightly changed the way the get implemented.
 Therefore, we now find that the `truffle-interface-adapter` that implemented the old spec isn't up to date.

 EEA client specification is a developing specification.
 Truffle has not yet implemented the EEA client specification around private transactions.
 With PegaSys providing an implementation of the specification, they are teaming with truffle to ensure that truffle supports the EEA JSON rpcs.

-As part of the upcoming EEA 4.0 client spec, the new private transactions impementation made by PegaSys can be integrated into the `truffle-interface-adapter`.
+As part of the upcoming EEA 4.0 client spec, the new private transactions implementation made by PegaSys can be integrated into the `truffle-interface-adapter`.

 ## What's the solution?
 PegaSys and Truffle have teamed up to make a single open call for contributions.
 This guest blog post is made by the PegaSys team and is to be posted on the Truffle blog and promoted by both teams in order to add code to Truffle codebase to add support for them.